14. Interfacing compiled code (**)#

 STRSXP

-SEXP (array of SEXPs of type CHARSXP)
+SEXP (array of SEXPs of the type CHARSXP)

 (not directly)